Skip to content

 Applications can customize the rendering process by adding a document-wide turbo:before-render event listener and overriding the event.detail.render property.

-For example, you could merge the response document’s <body> element into the requesting document’s <body> element with morphdom:
+For example, you could merge the response document’s <body> element into the requesting document’s <body> element with idiomorph or morphdom:

 addEventListener("turbo:before-render", (event) => {